mindee/mindee-api-java/docs/java-getting-started.md

 PredictResponse<ReceiptV4> receiptV4Inference = mindeeClient.parse(ReceiptV4.class, localInputSource);
 ```

-For more finer grained control over parsing the documents you can have a look on the `parse` override method.
+For more fine-grained control over parsing the documents you can have a look on the `parse` override method.

 #### Custom Documents
 In this case, you will have two ways to handle them.